dhasani23/aws-sdk-td-1/sdk_td_v1.md

 ## Important Verification Criteria
 - Pay special attention to multi-module apps: ensure that each module containing AWS SDK dependencies is upgraded exactly as specified in the plan.
 - Do NOT create any new files when upgrading to AWS SDK V2: instead, replace V1 functionality in existing files.
 In other words, do NOT use a side-by-side migration approach that results in both V1 and V2 code coexisting.
+Do NOT keep the old V1 dependencies in any build files.